nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### 2.4.4.
 Implementation of UserStorage

-Unlike `TopicStorage`, `UserStorage` accesses existing objects in order to extract their attributes.
+Unlike `TopicsStorage` which constructs objects, `UserStorage` accesses existing objects in order to extract their attributes.
 The following sequence diagram shows an example of getting the topic description from a `Topic` object within the `TopicList`.

 ![UserStorage::save Sequence Diagram](./images/UserStorage_save.png)